 - Place aluminum foil on a baking sheet, preheat your broiler, place your pork shops on the foil, leaving spaces between them.

-- Broil for nine minutes.
-Then, flip over, and broil for an additional 9 minutes.
+- Broil for 9 minutes.
+Then flip over and broil for an additional 9 minutes.

 - Pork chops will turn gray instead of pink when they are done.
 You can check this at the end of the second 9 minutes, but they should be done.